 58" by 22".
+Older style.
 This can be used as a shawl or wrap-around skirt, or may be used for spiritual purposes.

 The Shipibo are a tribe that live in the Peruvian Amazon in the Pucallpa / Ucayali River region.
 They are masters of Ayahuasca, a medicinal tea made from the vines and leaves of jungle plants.
 The tea has spiritual properties to heal illnesses and induce visions and revelations.
 Shipibo women translate the patterns, visions, and songs they experience into hand painted or embroidered textiles, pottery and jewelry.